unforswearing/todo_markup.js/README.md

 - Extract only text from the file (*in progress*)
 - Extract all tasks from the file, organized by state (*in progress*)
 - Syntax for admonitions (note, important, warning)
+- Add ability to highlight words, tentatively using `>words to emphasize<`
-- Add the ability to use sytax elements as `TEXT`
+- Add the ability to use sytax elements as regular text